 Beneath the glitz of much dating advice lies a cynical reverence for the power of packaging and promotion: “Women, be a vixen.
 Men, learn to seduce.
 Everyone keep your partner guessing.
 Lose weight.
 Be confident.
 Get out there more.”
 At the end of the day, this approach doesn't lead to love.
 It leads to insecurity and desperation.
-Luckily, there is a wiser way.
+Luckily, as I describe in my book Deeper Dating, there is a wiser way.

 In my (many) years of dating, each of these three myths nailed me over and over again, sending me on constant forays into the land of “always trying, never good enough.”
 I’ve seen them do the same for many of my clients and friends.